zecloud/azureopenaigptimageclient/README.md

 ## Usage

-Here is an example of how to use the client:
+Here is an example of how to use the Python client:

 ```python
 import asyncio